Niels3RT/RTsd/README.md

 Left click on the Flash chip above the Xilinx one.
 In the lower left half of the window, double click on program, leave all options as they are.
 Done, one led should be blinking once per second and one led should slowly light up/get darker.

+# Programming the Xilinx Artix7 board

+To program the Artix7 you will need the Xilinx Vivado IDE (or its lab tools..), more info on that will follow.
+The platform cable is the same as for the Spartan6.

 # Programming the ESP32